pdf-association/arlington-pdf-model/MODEL_NOTES.md

 * the semantics of PDF file structure and revisions including cross-reference tables, incremental updates, etc. is currently **not** defined in the Arlington PDF Model.

+* "Annex L (normative) Parent-child relationships between the standard structure elements in the standard structure namespace for PDF 2.0" lists the permitted child and parent relationships for all PDF 2.0 standard structure elements.
+The Arlington PDF Model currently **does not** implement Annex L (there is an embedded XLSX in ISO 32000-2:2020 so it should be possible to enforce these requirements in the future using this existing machine-readable asset).

 ## Adoption Notes